djkafle/flask-app/README.md

 1. **Frontend:**
    - A simple web form to collect user input built in React JS.
    - Styled with CSS for a clean and modern look.
+   - Validate user inputs using JavaScripts.

 2. **Backend:**
    - FAST API to handle form submissions.
-   - Connects to a MySQL database to store user data.
+   - Connects to a MySQL database to store and retrieve user data.

 3. **Database:**
    - MySQL database to store transaction information.